Disease Guide ·Progressive Retinal Atrophy ·2026

 Breed-Specific Considerations

-Some insurers may charge higher premiums or add exclusions for breeds with known high PRA rates.
-Labrador Retrievers and Cocker Spaniels may face closer scrutiny.
-Always disclose breed information honestly — false claims can void your policy entirely.
+Some insurers charge higher premiums or add exclusions for breeds with high PRA rates.
+Labrador Retrievers and Cocker Spaniels face closer scrutiny.
+Disclose breed info honestly - false claims void policies.

 🇺🇸 US Pet Insurance Guide